GiuliaGronchi/portfolio/README.md

 # Physicist and Data Engineer
 ## PhD Future Earth & Climate Change | MSc Theoretical Physics

-BSc and MSc in Physics at Sapienza University of Rome and PhD in Future Earth & Climate Change at Bologna University and Euro-Mediterranean Center on Climate Change (CMCC), with visiting project at IHCantabria, then CMCC researcher on Environmental Data engineering.
+BSc and MSc in Physics at Sapienza University of Rome and PhD in Future Earth & Climate Change at Bologna University and Euro-Mediterranean Center on Climate Change (CMCC), with visiting project at IHCantabria, then CMCC research collaborator and Data engineer.
-I applied theoretical knowledge on Active matter and Stochastic physics to Climate modeling, gained experience in scientific programming and data management.
-Passionate about communicate science with Data Viz!(Matplotlib, Flourish, D3.js).
+I applied theoretical models of Active matter and Stochastic physics to Climate modeling and gained experience in scientific programming (Python,C) data management (Python -pandas, numpy, xarray; Excel, SQL, MongoDB) and visualization (Flourish, PowerBI, R, D3.js, Tableau, matplotlib -seaborn plotly).